One of the first things to consider as you begin thinking of starting your own sports facility is how you’ll get the financing to get started.

 Some owners start small and build their client base up over time until they have enough capital to afford their own facilities.
-For others, owning a sports facility may be a second career, and they already have the capital on hand to invest in their own facility.
+For others, owning a sports facility may be a second career.
+They might already have the capital on hand to invest in their own facility.
 Most of us, however, opt not to start totally alone, either because we can’t afford it, or we’d like to incorporate others in the community who will be invested in the facility’s future.

-Choosing a financial partner is one of the biggest decisions you can make as you start a new sports facility, and the repercussions of your decisions are almost always long-term, whether good or bad.
+Choosing a financial partner is one of the biggest decisions you can make as you start a new sports facility.
+The repercussions of your decisions are almost always long-term, whether good or bad.

 Some things for owners of sports facility start-ups to consider as they begin to select their financial partners:

 How will this partner influence the culture of my sports facility?

 Before finances are even considered, think about any potential partner’s personality, behavior and values.
 You should be able to trust anyone you’re partnering with.
 Also, you should be confident that their involvement and behavior will only be a positive reflection of your sports facility.
 Furthermore, consider what skills and knowledge you may lack yourself.
 As you plan your employees’ and partners’ roles, the tendency is to involve people who are similar to yourself, when your operation may truly benefit from someone with an opposite skill set.

 What will partners get in return for their investment?